 C.1 Motivation

 Car infotainment systems, telematic services and all types of mobile communication services are used increasingly in vehicles; an increasing number of modern cars are equipped with integrated infotainment, communication systems and connection possibilities to personal devices such as smartphones.
-In order to provide a good user experience, low driver distraction, satisfying communication quality and optimum dialog quality for all speech based services under all driving conditions, a variety of user interfaces and technologies have to seamlessly interact and to be optimized for the car environment.
+In order to provide a good user experience, low driver distraction, satisfying communication quality and optimum dialog quality for all speech-based services, a variety of user interfaces and technologies have to seamlessly interact and to be optimized for the car environment under all driving conditions.
 All services and technologies deployed in the car should not distract the driver from his main task.
-Advanced hands-free devices are required which require sophisticated signal processing adapted to the individual car to provide superior speech quality for the driver as well as for far end conversational partner.
-The special needs for emergency calls need to be addressed.
-Sophisticated speech recognition and dialog systems are needed to use speech based services in the car.
-In-car communications systems need to be optimized to provide a mostly natural speech enhancement for all types of in-car communications.
+Advanced hands-free devices are required which require sophisticated signal processing adapted to the individual car, to provide superior speech quality for the driver as well as for far end conversational partner.
+The special needs for emergency calls need to be addressed, too.
+Sophisticated speech recognition and dialog systems are needed to use speech-based services in the car.
+In-Car Communications (ICC) systems need to be optimized to provide a mostly natural speech enhancement for all types of in-car communications.
 Zoning concepts allowing the use of different audio-/ speech-based services in different zones within vehicles need to be considered.

-The use of headsets or other hands-free devices, is becoming mandated in an increasing number of countries and states throughout the world.
+The use of hands-free devices is becoming mandated in an increasing number of countries and states throughout the world.
 A large percentage of the target market for these vehicles will own headsets prior to purchasing a vehicle equipped with infotainment systems.
 They will expect to continue to use them in the vehicle, and thus will expect the vehicle to exploit the headset.
 The introduction of wireless headsets (e.g., Bluetooth, 802.11, DECT) requires the definition of standard behaviour and interactions with the vehicle.

-So far Recommendations were developed describing the transmission requirements and test methods for narrowband, wideband, super-wideband speakerphones, for subsystems in cars, for emergency call communication and In-Car Communication (ICC).
+So far Recommendations were developed describing the transmission requirements and test methods for narrowband, wideband, super-wideband speakerphones, for subsystems in cars, for emergency call communication and in-car communication.

 The study within the Question is based on the existing Recommendations P.340, P.313, P.501, P.502, P.583, P.1100, P.1110, P.1120, P.1130, P.1140, P.1150.
-The main focus of the Question will be updated tests and requirements for hands-free systems including emergency call systems, subsystem requirements in cars, in car communication systems, speech recognition and speech dialog systems and requirements on the design of user interfaces in the car.
+The main focus of the Question will be updated tests and requirements for hands-free systems, including emergency call systems, subsystem requirements in cars, in-car communication systems, speech recognition and speech dialog systems.
 A special focus needs to be given on the requirements for autonomous driving in the context of speech and audio in cars.

 The following Recommendations, in force at the time of approval of this Question, fall under its responsibility: